-An Ocean Friendly Garden is a garden that applies CPR – Conservation, Permeability and Retention – to revive the health of our oceans
+An Ocean Friendly Garden is one that applies the CPR principles.
+Conservation, Permeability and Retention

-Retaining rainwater in your garden mimics natural processes.
-Retention/infiltration areas help restore a garden’s natural water resource and replenish groundwater aquifers, which directly benefits the communities that rely on groundwater.
-These devices are important at capturing the first inch of rainfall after a dry spell – the event called “First Flush” that carries the most pollutants to our ocean.
+Retention: Retaining rainwater and allowing it to filter into the soil restores reduces the need for irrigation and replenishes groundwater aquifers.
+The aim is to capture at least the first inch of rainfall after a dry spell – the event called “First Flush” – that carries the most pollutants to our ocean.
 Approximately 600 gallons of water is generated per inch of rain per 1,000 sq. ft. of impermeable surface.
-The steps of rainwater retention are to take water otherwise running off your property and: “slow it, spread it and sink it.”
+The steps of rainwater retention are to take water otherwise running off your property and “slow it, spread it and sink it.”